wormhole-foundation/xdapp-book/src/technical/evm/nftLayer.md

-# NFT Layer
+# NFT Bridge

-This section will explain how to properly interact with the NFT Layer in an EVM ecosystem.
+This section will explain how to properly interact with the NFT Bridge in an EVM ecosystem.

 ## Configuring the interface

-[Here](https://github.com/wormhole-foundation/wormhole/tree/dev.v2/ethereum/contracts/interfaces) is the interface for applications to interact with Wormhole's NFT layer.
+[Here](https://github.com/wormhole-foundation/wormhole/tree/dev.v2/ethereum/contracts/interfaces) is the interface for applications to interact with Wormhole's NFT Bridge.

 <!---
 TODO